-“Ski Town USA”, aka Steamboat Springs is a western ski town with lots of charm and character.
-It’s most known for Steamboat Ski Resort, which brings visitors to the area all winter long.
-There’s both a historic downtown and mountain village, situated about a few miles apart.
+“Ski Town USA”, aka Steamboat Springs, is a western ski town with charm and character.
+Most known for Steamboat Ski Resort, there’s both a historic downtown and mountain village situated about a few miles apart.

-Summer is also a favorite time to visit the “Boat”.
-The town is an excellent choice for those who can’t make a decision between a laid-back, relaxing vacation and an action-packed trip full of recreation.
+Downtown Steamboat Springs is a true western town, with wide streets (for accommodating large cattle herds), welcoming locals, and timeless surrounding natural beauty at an elevation of 6,732′.
+It’s an excellent choice for those who can’t make a decision between a laid-back, relaxing vacation and an action-packed trip full of recreation.

 The name Steamboat Springs came from early French trappers who thought they heard steamboats chugging up the Yampa River.
 It was actually the town’s hot springs bubbling, but the name stuck.

 James Crawford was one of the first residents of the area.
 He set up a homestead in 1874, and went back to his hometown of Boulder to convince more people to move out with him.
 A few years later there were five families, and the town continued growing from there.

 Crawford ended up being the first mayor when Steamboat Springs was officially incorporated in 1900.
 The railroad came through in 1909, and the area became a new hub for cattle ranching and shipping.
 The rail line also meant more people coming through town, some of whom would eventually bring skiing in as a new economic sector.

 They say if you come to Steamboat Springs, you’ll never leave or at least keep returning year after year.
 That’s the Yampa Valley curse.
 We mentioned it in our article on the best ski towns in Colorado.